Yang-Junjie/Yang-Junjie/README.md

-👋 Hi, I'm Yang Junjie
-Undergraduate student in **Computational Mathematics**
+👋 Hi, I'm Yang Junjie a Undergraduate student in **Computational Mathematics**
 🛠️ I love building tools that solve real problems — often by *reinventing the wheel*, just fun.
 🔭 Passionate about: **Natural Science**, **Mathematics**, and **Philosophy**
 💻 In the digital realm: **Computer Graphics**, **Numerical Computing**, and low-level systems